 - The Center for Research in Educational Equity, Assessment, and Teaching Excellence (CREATE) represents the research home of #USvsHate and is led by Education Studies Professor and CREATE Director Mica Pollock (email@example.com).

 - As a division of the Vice Chancellor’s Office for Equity, Diversity, and Inclusion, the Cross Cultural Center supports #USvsHate as a campus hub for EDI projects and is led by Edwina Welch (firstname.lastname@example.org).

-The UC San Diego pilot of #USvsHate was funded by a VOICES grant from the UC Center on Free Speech and Civic Engagement, with support from VC-EDI’s Triton Community Initiative.
+The UC San Diego pilot of #USvsHate was funded by a VOICE grant from the UC National Center for Free Speech and Civic Engagement, with support from VC-EDI’s Triton Community Initiative.